Welcome, Regis Class of 2027! Deposit Here.

 Both occupational therapy and speech-language pathology are in-demand careers for those who wish to pursue a role in healthcare and rehabilitation services.

 The occupational therapy field has grown rapidly in recent years and is expected to continue expanding.
-According to the Bureau of Labor Statistics, an estimated 23,700 jobs will be added to the field by 2028.
+According to the Bureau of Labor Statistics, OT employment is projected to grow 14 percent from 2021 to 2031.
 Many factors can be attributed to this growth, including the need for experienced professionals to care for the aging baby boomer population and to treat patients with chronic conditions.

-Speech therapy, on the other hand, is also growing in popularity--the BLS projects an increase in employment at a rate of 27 percent through 2028.
+Speech therapy, on the other hand, is also growing in popularity--the BLS projects an increase in employment at a rate of 21 percent from 2021 to 2031.
 Much like the occupational therapy field, more SLPs will be needed to treat speech and language disorders in the aging population.
 Additionally, as awareness of childhood speech and language disorders continues to rise, the demand for SLPs to treat this age group is increasing as well.

 Undergraduate education can vary for either career; however, occupational therapy and speech-language pathology both typically require a master’s degree or higher level of education in order to become a licensed practitioner.